R567-1. Purpose: To establish policies and standards for internal audit departments within the Utah System of Higher Education (USHE).

 3.2.
 Institution Internal Audit Activity: Any activity administered by the institution’s internal auditing organization.
 Each institution’s audit committee shall establish an audit charter, granting the internal audit unit authority to engage in audit activities.

 3.3.
-Board of Regents Audit Director: The audit director reports functionally to the Regent Audit Subcommittee and administratively to the Associate Commissioner for Finance, Facilities, and Research within the Office of the Commissioner.
-The audit director provides audit support to the Board of Regents and to institution audit activities.
+Board of Higher Education Audit Director: The audit director reports functionally to the Board of Higher Education Audit Subcommittee and administratively to the Associate Commissioner for Finance, Facilities, and Research within the Office of the Commissioner.
+The audit director provides audit support to the Board of Higher Education and to institution audit activities.

 4.2.
-Internal Audit Activities Required at All Institutions: The State Board of Regents requires each USHE institution to maintain an internal audit activity plan.
+Internal Audit Activities Required at All Institutions: The State Board of Higher Education requires each USHE institution to maintain an internal audit activity plan.

 4.3.
 Internal Audit Activity Independence and Objectivity: Internal audit activities shall remain independent and objective.
 Institutions and internal auditors may foster independence by adhering to applicable standards, including: